bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 the general case of :math:`x_j`,  we can have a neural net that maps :math:`\bf x_{<j}` to the :math:`x_j` output.
-Lastly, there's no reason that each step needs to be a separate neural network, we can just put it all together so long as we follow a couple of rules:
+Lastly, there's no reason that each step needs to be a separate neural network, we can just put it all together in a single shared neural network so long as we follow a couple of rules:

 1. Each output of the network :math:`\hat{x}_i` represents the probability distribution :math:`p(x_i|{\bf x_{<i}})`.